 Market risk.
 The values of securities held by the fund may go up or down, sometimes rapidly or unpredictably, due to general market conditions, such as real or perceived adverse economic, political, or regulatory conditions, inflation, changes in interest or currency rates, lack of liquidity in the bond markets or adverse investor sentiment.
 Adverse market conditions may be prolonged and may not have the same impact on all types of securities.
-The values of securities market as a whole.
+The values of securities may fall due to factors affecting a particular issuer, industry or the securities market as a whole.
 The stock market may perform poorly relative to other investments (this risk may be greater in the short term).
 High public debt in the U.S. and other countries creates ongoing and systemic market risks and policymaking uncertainty.
 The financial crisis that began in 2008 has caused a significant decline in the value and liquidity of many securities worldwide.
 Governmental and non-governmental issuers have defaulted on, or been forced to restructure, their debts, and many other issuers have faced difficulties obtaining credit or refinancing existing obligations.
 These market conditions may continue, worsen or spread, including in the U.S., Europe and beyond.
 Further defaults or restructurings by governments and others of their debt could have additional adverse effects on economies, financial markets and asset valuations around the world.
 In response to the crisis, the U.S. and other governments and the Federal Reserve and certain foreign central banks have taken steps to support financial markets, including by keeping interest rates at historically low levels.
 More recently, the Federal Reserve has reduced its market support activities.
 Further reduction or withdrawal of this support, failure of efforts in response to the crisis, or investor perception that these efforts are not succeeding could negatively affect financial markets generally as well as increase market volatility and reduce the value and liquidity of certain securities.
 Whether or not the fund invests in securities of issuers located in or with significant exposure to countries experiencing economic and financial difficulties, the value and liquidity of the fund's investments may be negatively affected.
 In addition, policy and legislative changes in the U.S. and in other countries are affecting many aspects of financial regulation.
 The impact of these changes on the markets, and the practical implications for market participants, may not be fully known for some time.
 The fund may experience a substantial or complete loss on any individual security or derivative position.

-Value style risk.
-The prices of securities the adviser believes are undervalued may not appreciate as expected or may go down.
-Value stocks may fall out of favor with investors and underperform the overall equity market.
+Growth style risk.
+The fund's investments may not have the growth potential originally expected.
+Growth stocks may fall out of favor with investors and underperform the overall equity market.

 Portfolio selection risk.
-The adviser's judgment about a particular security or issuer, or about the economy or a particular sector, region or market segment, or about an investment strategy, may prove to be incorrect.
+The subadviser's judgment about a particular security or issuer, or about the economy or a particular sector, region or market segment, or about an investment strategy, may prove to be incorrect.